 In a first for Serbia, special Bank policy instrument will help the country access up to US$400 Million in credit from global lenders and increase its experience in dealing with global markets

-WASHINGTON, February 10, 2011 - The World Bank Board of Directors today approved the Private and Financial Sector Policy Based Guarantee (PFSPBG) of up to EURO 300 million (not to exceed the equivalent of USD 400 million) for Serbia.
+WASHINGTON, February 14, 2011 - The World Bank Board of Directors approved Thursday a Private and Financial Sector Policy Based Guarantee (PFSPBG) for Serbia of up to EURO 300 million (not to exceed the equivalent of USD 400 million) for Serbia.
 This operation helps Serbia access international markets at lower costs and longer maturity, and it also supports improving the business environment, strengthening financial discipline in non-private enterprise sector, and building a stable and more efficient financial sector.

 The guarantee and underlying loan has been designed in a way that will enable the Government of Serbia to re-finance obligations coming due at reduced cost.
 This should further strengthen Serbia’s debt profile.

 The PFSPBG encourages continuation of the reforms supported under the two previous private and financial sector development policy loans.
 The objectives of the PFSPBG are to improve the business environment, strengthen financial discipline in the non-private enterprise sector, and build a stable and more efficient financial sector.